ASEAN-Australia-New Zealand Free Trade Agreement AANZFTA

 Go to Chapter 3 for “Rules of Origin”.
 This section explains how goods qualify as being of New Zealand Origin.

-Annex 2 Original Product Specific Rules Listing of the Original Product Specific Rules (PSR) of Origin for goods under the AANZ FTA.
-Currently required for exports to Indonesia and goods registration
+Annex 2 First Protocol Product Specific Rules Listing of the First Protocol Product Specific Rules (PSR) of Origin for goods under the AANZ FTA.

-For exports with Origin Code “RVC” and to Indonesia, Myanmar and Cambodia, the exporter is required to declare the FOB value, either in Box 9 of the AANZFTA Certificate of Origin or by providing a separate “Exporter Declaration”.
+For exports with Origin Code “RVC”, the exporter is required to declare the FOB value, either in Box 9 of the AANZFTA Certificate of Origin or by providing a separate “Exporter Declaration”.

-- For Indonesia, Cambodia and Myanmar AANZFTA Certificates of Origin with a nil FOB value a separate FOB Value Declaration will be required by the importing customs authorities together with the certified certificate of origiin.
+- the separate FOB Value Declaration will be required to be presented to the importing customs authorities together with the certified AANZFTA certificate of origin.

 - The FOB Value Declaration does not need to be certified by the Chamber of Commerce.
+Template may be downloaded from the link below.
 Complete and provide direct to the importer.

 AANZFTA First Protocol:

-The First Protocol to AANZFTA entered into force for all 12 AANZFTA Parties on or before January 2016, with the exception of Indonesia.
-It is not expected that Indonesia will implement First Protocol before June 2017.
+The First Protocol to AANZFTA entered into force for 11 of the 12 AANZFTA Parties on or before January 2016, with the exception of Indonesia.
+Indonesia implemented First Protocol on 1 March 2019 (Reference: Indonesian Regulation PMK 11/PMK.04/2019).

-- AANZFTA Certificates of Origin will be issued in original format for exports to Indonesia until further notice.
+- AANZFTA Certificates of Origin were issued in original format for exports to Indonesia until 28 February 2019.

-- First Protocol AANZFTA Certificates of Origin are issued for exports to all other parties.
+- First Protocol AANZFTA Certificates of Origin are issued for exports to Indonesia from 1 March 2019 and have been issued for all other AANZFTA parties from 1 April 2016.

 What is different?

-- FOB Value will no longer appear of the Certificate of Origin (except for exports to Cambodia and Myanmar and when the Origin code includes RVC)
+- FOB Value will no longer appear of the Certificate of Origin (except for exports when the Origin code includes RVC)

 - Different origin codes apply for manufactured goods